Frequently Asked Questions

 The Office of Study Abroad offers semester, academic year, summer, winter break and spring break programs.
 Students can participate in many programs as soon as the summer after his or her freshman year.
 Programs are available for both undergraduate and graduate students.

-Does my child need to have a certain grade point average to study abroad?
+Do students need to have a certain grade point average to study abroad?

 Our study abroad programs do have GPA requirements.
 The GPA requirement will vary depending on the program however most of our programs require a cumulative GPA of 2.5 or above.
 GPA requirements are listed on the top of the program brochure page.
 It is also possible to search for programs based on their GPA requirement – this is located in the Advanced Program Search.
 If your student does not meet the minimum GPA, they can talk to their study abroad coordinator for more information on the GPA petition process.